wboykinm/billmorris.io/blog/_posts/2023-09-24-stories-in-geologic-time.md

 > Long before our kind ever set foot in these mountains, when the peaks of the Blue Ridge towered above the stars, and the heart of the plateau still rolled with ridges tough as pine knobs, darkness was brought here in cages made of fear . . .
 These are some of the oldest mountains in the world.
 How dare we think we could break the skin of a god and try to dig out its heart without bringing forth blood and darkness?

 Now, I'm not typically one for horror as a genre, but I'm a sucker for a well-told story, in sharp language, particularly if it's been dropped into the slipstream of verifiable history.
-And the stories that Shell & co go on to tell are familiar to historians and bards both: tales of mine distasters, strikes broken in company towns, of witches and wards and wolves.
+And the stories that Shell & co go on to tell are familiar to historians and bards both: tales of mine disasters, strikes broken in company towns, of witches and wards and wolves.

 ## Chilling stories from bleak mountains